-Such a treatment of ministerial credentials would also do harm to smaller congregations and church plants.
+&lt;sup>26 Such a treatment of ministerial credentials would also do harm to smaller congregations and church plants.
 Any congregation that might dissolve due to its small size would find it difficult to obtain a minister since the dissolution would result in his termination in the ministry.

-Van Dellen and Monsma's comments in their Revised Church Order Commentary ought to be read as opposing these changes.
+&lt;sup>27 Van Dellen and Monsma's comments in their Revised Church Order Commentary ought to be read as opposing these changes.

-When our churches wrote the original Church Order of the URCNA they returned to the traditional view of credentials.
-Based on Article 10 one could reasonably infer that the emeritus minister's credentials and supervision remain with the church last served, and thus are not transferrable to a different church the minister may wish to join.
-Though we have not addressed this matter directly, there are Synodical decisions that impact this matter.
+&lt;sup>28 The Church Order of the CRCNA also provides a method for transferring the credentials of an emeritus minister.

+this matter directly, there are Synodical decisions that impact this matter.
 The Proposed Joint Church Order does address this matter.
 The PJCO Committee did state,